-Submission notes: You need to submit 2-3 blog posts for weeks 1, 2 and 3 (these must be submitted by the Sunday, at 5pm, at the end of the week involved-see course Moodle site for details).
+Submission notes: You need to submit 2-3 blog posts during weeks 1, 2 and 3 (all blog posts must be submitted by Sunday at 11:59pm at the end of each week involved - see course Moodle site for details).
 So you need to choose whether you will do 2 or 3 posts during the first three weeks of the course.
-Note that there are no tutorials in week 2, but there will be important lecture and other materials online for your to engage with.
-You will receive feedback on these posts, with a mark indicating how you are going, by the end of week 6.
+You will receive feedback on these posts, with a mark indicating how you are going, in week six.
 The mark you are given at this point is just to let you know how things are going.
-It will of course influence your final mark for this assignment, but it does not go into the formal UNSW system.
+It will, of course, have some bearing on your final mark for this assignment but it isn't final and doesn't go into the formal UNSW system.

-Depending on whether you have done 2 or 3 posts during the first 3 weeks, you then need to choose 3-4 weeks to submit more blog posts, from weeks 4-5; 7-10.
+Depending on whether you have done 2 or 3 posts during the first 3 weeks, you then need to choose 3-4 weeks to submit more blog posts, from weeks 4-5; 7-10 (there are no classes in week six).